We’ve included a selection of Frequently Asked Questions below, and will continue to expand this list over the course of our consultation process.

 What are the fees involved in participating in the Assemble Model?

-To secure a 5-year lease with the opportunity to buy your home at the end of your lease, simply pay $1 fee and a 3-month rental bond.
+To secure a 5-year lease with the opportunity to buy your home at the end of your lease, simply pay a 3-month rental bond.
 The bond is equal to 3 months incremental rent, no matter which rent structure you select.

 Am I allowed pets in my apartment?